Deaod/NewCTF/README.md

 * Announcer for flag events (Taken/Dropped/Returned/Captured), plus a few other events
 * Advantage system to allow flags in play at the end of a match to be resolved, within a limited amount of time
 * Option to not play overtime and instead have draws
+* Option to increase respawn delay during overtime, to force the game to end
+* Option to remove the light-glow around flag-carriers
+* Adjustable flag timeout when dropped

 ## Installation